Skip to main content

 Botanist

-Thanks to the recent espresso Martini craze, the classic cocktail has gotten a bit out of hand.
-These days, people are throwing any number of obscure ingredients at the cocktail, from fermented soy bean sauce to parmesan cheese rinds.
-While you’re more than welcome to go this route, we have a few mellower suggestions for improving your standard Martini.
+Thanks to the recent espresso martini craze, the classic cocktail has gotten a bit out of hand.
+These days, people are throwing any number of obscure ingredients at the cocktail, from fermented soybean sauce to parmesan cheese rinds.
+While you’re more than welcome to go this route, we have a few mellower suggestions for improving your standard martini.

-• With the brine in a dirty Martini, you have more options than just olive juice.
+• With the brine in a dirty martini, you have more options than just olive juice.
 Experiment with the brine that houses capers, pickles, cornichons, and more.

 • Play around with the vermouth in the mix as there are many styles to work with.

-• Lastly, try adding complementary ingredients like different kinds of citrus (blood orange, pomelo, tangerine) and consider giving the Martini a Japanese makeover with ingredients like sake, shochu, or yuzu.
+• Lastly, try adding complementary ingredients like different kinds of citrus (blood orange, pomelo, tangerine) and consider giving the martini a Japanese makeover with ingredients like sake, shochu, or yuzu.

-While you can’t go wrong with a classic dry gin martini, there are a bunch of other options out there which can making for enjoyable drinking.
+While you can’t go wrong with a classic dry gin martini, there are a bunch of other options out there that can make for enjoyable drinking.
 You will see a huge variety of drinks labeled as a martini, including trendy favorites like an espresso martini or sweet, vanilla-vodka-laden drinks like a french vanilla martini.
 While these other martini-like cocktails could be a whole post of their post, we’ll focus on variations on the most classic martini formula that stay within that dry flavor range.

-The first variation that’s worth checking out is a reverse martini, which uses more vermouth than spirit.
+The first variation worth checking out is a reverse martini, which uses more vermouth than spirit.
 A classic martini might be three parts gin to one part vermouth, say, but the reverse martini flips that to three parts vermouth to one part gin.
 That makes the drink less boozy, obviously, so it’s a good choice when you want a cocktail but don’t want to get too wasted.
-But it’s also an interesting way to experience vermouth, particularly if you’re somewhere which has a range of specialty or unusual vermouths.
+But it’s also an interesting way to experience vermouth, particularly if you’re somewhere that has a range of specialty or unusual vermouths.
 Just as the tangy sweetness of vermouth brings out the sweeter notes in gin, so a sharp, citrusy gin can bring out the more vegetal or citrusy notes in vermouth.
 It’s a beautiful drink to sip before dinner.

-Next time you step up to the barstool, you’ll be able to get exactly what you want when it comes to a Martini.
+Next time you step up to the barstool, you’ll be able to get exactly what you want when it comes to a martini.
 And speaking of gin and vodka, check out our best gin cocktails and classic vodka cocktail recipes.
 Cheers!

 Mark Stock